DigiKrafting/blender_addon_ue/README.md

 Bridge/Pipeline/Workflow export for Unreal Engine.

-\* WIP, I've created this addon to automate the export of meshes, create icons for weapons/items/etc and copy textures.
+\* WIP, I've created this addon to automate the export of meshes, automatically create icons for weapons/items/etc and copy textures.

 # Features